mb0/xelf-go/ast/README.md

  * str can use single quotes.
 Single quotes str literals are the default xelf format, because xelf is often used inside strings in other languages
  * char can use backtick quoted multiline string literals without escape sequence.
-This is helpful for templates and other preformatted multiline strings.
+This is helpful for templates and other pre-formatted multiline strings.
  * the comma separator is optional, whitespaces work just as well and don't clutter the output
  * tag keys do not need to be quoted if they are simple names as defined by the cor package
  * short flag tags can omit the value `(eq (rec flag;) (rec flag:true))`